areebtahir97/employee-management-system/README.md

+<h1>Employee Management System</h1>
-<h2>A modern, responsive, and easy-to-use Employee Management System built using ReactJS.
-This application helps businesses manage their workforce more efficiently — allowing for operations such as adding, editing, and removing employees.<h2/>
+<p>A modern, responsive, and easy-to-use Employee Management System built using ReactJS.
+This application helps businesses manage their workforce more efficiently — allowing for operations such as adding, editing, and removing employees.</p>

 <hr/>